 Happy New Year guys and also a very warm welcome to our new website! 😀 We have made lots of changes and also have made it a LOT simpler for you.
 We also have a whole set of FAQs drafted and scheduled to be posted very very soon.

-– The secret behind a good bread lies in how well the yeast is activated.
-For yeast to be activated, make sure that you are using luke warm water – if the water is too cold, the yeast will not react and if its too warm – it will kill the yeast.
+– The secret behind a good bread lies in how well the yeast is activated (this implies only if you are using active dry yeast and not instant yeast) For yeast to be activated, make sure that you are using luke warm water – if the water is too cold, the yeast will not react and if its too warm – it will kill the yeast.
 You would want to check the temperature of the water with the finger test.
-The water should be warm but not VERY hot, you should be able to put your finger in the water and hold for about 2-3 seconds.
+The water should be warm but not VERY hot.
+You should be able to put your finger in the water and hold for about 2-3 seconds.
 This step is followed by adding sugar and yeast.
 Here are a few pictures we took every 3 to 4 minutes of the measuring cup in which the yeast was activated.

 If you can already notice after two or three minutes that the yeast has not been activated, then please start over again and do not use this for the bread.